 What Does Designation Mean?

 - The property owner agrees to maintain the heritage character of the property including the use of historical building materials.

 - The property owner maintains all rights to the building and is able to adapt the building as long as any changes are in keeping with its heritage character and integrity and the owner consults with Heritage NL.

-- The owner becomes eligible for restoration and maintenance grants with amounts being tied to the level of designation.
-A building must be designated prior to submission of a Heritage Grant application.
+- The owner becomes eligible for restoration and maintenance grants.
+A building must be designated prior to submission of a grant application.